-We have generated a transgenic L.tarentolae-rSNBT1-mRFP strain that expresses efficiently the rSNBT1 membrane transporter tagged with mRFP1.
-The rSNBT1-mRFP is correctly targeted to the surface of the parasites proving that the L.tarentolae secrettion system recognizes the surface membrane targeting signals of mammalian cells.
-The apparent MW of the rSNBT1-mRFP is higher than the predicted by ~8 Kda.
-Which may indicate glycosylation.
-The L.tarentolae-rSNBT1-mRFP strain has similar morphological and growth characteristics with the wt Leishmania tarentolae strain and can be grown to large amounts.
-The transport characteristics of the transporter is in progress [putative rSNBT1 substrates include: Uracil, Hypoxanthine, Xanthine, Guanine (see Fig. 2)]
+We have generated a transgenic L. tarentolae-rSNBT1-mRFP strain that expresses efficiently the rSNBT1 membrane transporter, tagged with mRFP1.
+The rSNBT1-mRFP is correctly targeted to the surface of the parasites proving that the L. tarentolae secretion system recognizes the surface membrane targeting signals of mammalian cells and seems to be subjected to post -translational modifications.
+The L. tarentolae-rSNBT1-mRFP strain has similar morphological and growth characteristics with the wt L. tarentolae strain and can be grown to large amounts.
+The transport characteristics of the transporter is in progress. [putative rSNBT1 substrates include: Uracil, Hypoxanthine, Xanthine, Guanine (see Fig. 2)]